Use OneDrive for Business to manage your private documents

 Select Settings > Document Management > OneDrive for Business Folder Settings.

-Enter a new location for Customer Engagement to store OneDrive files, and then select OK.
+Enter a new location for Customer Engagement (on-premises) to store OneDrive files, and then select OK.

 The OneDrive folder is renamed, and all existing files will now be associated with the new folder.